CQCL/pytket-quantinuum/README.md

 This will install `pytket` if it isn't already installed, and add new classes and methods into the `pytket.extensions` namespace.

+## Examples

+For example usage of features, see the [pytket-quantinuum section](https://docs.quantinuum.com/h-series/trainings/getting_started/pytket_quantinuum/pytket_quantinuum.html) of the documentation website.

-The [example notebooks](https://github.com/CQCL/pytket-quantinuum/tree/develop/examples) also demonstrate some of the key features of pytket-quantinuum.
+The [knowledge articles](https://docs.quantinuum.com/h-series/trainings/knowledge_articles/ka_index.html) also detail experiments using pytket-quantinuum.

 ## Bugs, support and feature requests